Key Takeaways

 Quick Answer

-Gearbox repair costs in the UK typically range from £800 to £4,500, with the majority of transmission repairs falling between £1,500 and £2,800.
-The final price depends heavily on your vehicle type, chosen garage, and whether you opt for OEM or aftermarket components.
+Gearbox repair costs in the UK typically range from £1,000 to £4,200, with most drivers paying between £1,500 and £2,800.
+The final price depends heavily on your vehicle type, chosen parts quality, garage location, and transmission complexity including manual versus automatic systems.

 |---|---|---|